 Under the terms of the ARO-AMG1 Agreement, the Company has granted an option to a worldwide, exclusive license to ARO-AMG1, an undisclosed genetically validated cardiovascular target.
-The collaboration between the Company and Amgen is governed by a joint steering committee comprised of an equal number of representatives from each party.
 The Company is also responsible for developing, optimizing and manufacturing the candidate through certain preclinical efficacy and toxicology studies to determine whether the candidate the Company has developed meets the required criteria as defined in the agreement (the "Arrowhead Deliverable").
-If this is achieved, Amgen will then have the option to an exclusive license for the intellectual property generated through the Company has determined that the significant deliverables under the ARO-AMG1 Agreement include the license, the joint research committee and the development and manufacturing activities toward achieving the Arrowhead Deliverable.
-The Company also determined that, pursuant to the accounting guidance governing revenue recognition on multiple element arrangements, the license and collective undelivered activities and services do not have standalone value due to the specialized nature of the activities and services to be provided by the Company.
-Therefore, the deliverables are not separable and, accordingly, the license and undelivered services are being treated as a single unit of accounting.
-The Company will recognize revenue on a straight-line basis from October 1, 2016, through September 30, 2018.
-The due date for achieving the Arrowhead Deliverable is September 28, 2018.
-The Company received the upfront payment of \$5 million due under this agreement in September 30, 2017.
+The Company delivered the candidate in August 2018 and Amgen currently has the option to an exclusive license for the intellectual property generated through the Company's development efforts.
+If Amgen exercises its option, it would likely assume all development, regulatory and commercialization efforts for the candidate.
+The Company determined that the significant deliverables under the ARO-AMG1 Agreement include the option to license and the development and manufacturing activities toward achieving the Arrowhead Deliverable (the "ARO-AMG1 R&D Services").
+The Company also determined that, pursuant to the accounting guidance governing revenue recognition on multiple element arrangements, the option to license and ARO-AMG1 R&D Services do not have standalone value due to the specialized nature of the activities and services to be provided by the Company.
+Therefore, the deliverable sare not separable and, accordingly, the option to license and ARO-AMG1 R&D Services are being treated as a single unit of accounting.
+The Company has recognized revenue on a straight-line basis from October 1, 2016, through September 30, 2018, as the Company completed the Arrowhead Deliverable during the three months ended September 30, 2018.
+The Company received an upfront payment has been recognized as Revenue in its entirety as of September 30, 2018.

-In January 2017, the Company also entered into a separate services agreement with Amgen to provide certain services related to process development, manufacturing, materials supply, discovery studies, and other consulting services related to ARO-LPA (AMG 890).
-During the year ended September 30, 2017, work orders under this services agreement generated approximately \$1.5 million of Revenue.
+The Company also entered into a separate services agreement and separate statements of work with Amgen to provide certain services related to process development, manufacturing, materials supply, discovery studies, and other consulting services related to AMG 890 (ARO-LPA) and ARO-AMG1.
+During the years ended September 30, 2018 and 2017, these work orders generated approximately \$1.0 million and \$1.5 million of Revenue, respectively.